White Sox belt 6 HRs, pound Cubs 10-1 for 6th straight win

-CHICAGO (AP) — Jose Abreu hit two home runs and the surging Chicago White Sox went deep six times to back Dallas Keuchel in a 10-1 romp over the crosstown Cubs at Wrigley Field on Friday night.
+Jose Abreu went deep twice and the White Sox backed Keuchel with their big bats, pounding the crosstown Cubs 10-1 at Wrigley Field on Friday night.

-The White Sox (16-11) pounded Jon Lester and matched a season high with their sixth straight win.
-They moved five games above .500 for the first time since they were 27-22 in 2016 with the victory over the NL Central leaders.
+The White Sox (16-11) shredded Jon Lester and matched a season high with their sixth straight win.
+They moved five games above .500 for the first time since they were 27-22 in 2016 with an emphatic victory over the NL Central leaders.

+“Super impressed,” Keuchel said.
+“I think we just kind of rolled in — how we’re hitting, how comfortable we were.
+It just kind of continued.
+Nothing really surprises me anymore with this team.
+You can’t say enough about some of these guys.
+They’re working hard and making adjustments in the game.
+It’s shown.”

 Abreu hit a three-run drive in the third inning and a solo shot in the ninth, giving the White Sox 22 homers in the past six games.
 They have outscored their opponents 48-12 in that span.

 Luis Robert got the rout going with a two-run drive to left field in the second.
 Danny Mendick connected leading off the fourth.
-Yasmani Grandal chased Lester two outs later with a two-run shot, and Eloy Jiménez made it 9-0 with a solo homer in the seventh against the team that signed him out of the Dominican Republic in 2013.
+Yasmani Grandal chased Lester two outs later with a two-run shot.

+Eloy Jiménez made it 9-0 with a solo homer in the seventh against the team that signed him out of the Dominican Republic in 2013, and the White Sox stayed on a roll against one of the majors’ best teams after sweeping four games from the struggling Detroit Tigers.

+“I don’t think it’s so much about the team as the guy we did it to,” Grandal said.
+“Lester is going to compete.
+He’s going to come at you.
+The fact that we were able to stick to a plan against him and capitalize when he made a few mistakes … so it was a plus.
+The fact that the defense was there, the fact that the pitching was there and the offense was there was another plus.
+We know that these guys, you’ve got to play them hard.”

-Keuchel (4-2) held the Cubs to one run and six hits in eight innings.
+Keuchel (4-2) held the Cubs to one run and six hits in eight innings — his longest outing since 2018 with Houston.

 Lester (2-1) gave up nine hits in 3 2/3 innings.
 The eight runs were the most against him since he allowed eight in a loss to Milwaukee last September.
 The five-time All-Star has been tagged for 13 in his past two outings, sending his ERA soaring from 1.06 to 5.06.